My Digital Photography of

 At first, I thought this was a yellow jacket, but on closer inspection, I realized it was only a flower fly with similar markings.
 It was photographed on stone crop flowers on September 14, 2009.

-This dragonfly and other small insect (about 3/8" long) was photographed on July 14, 2009 while I was photographing a bunch of frogs around a pond at the Henry Ford Estate.
+This small insect (about 3/8" long) was photographed on July 14, 2009 while I was photographing a bunch of frogs around a pond at the Henry Ford Estate.

 Drain Flies, Psychoda alternata (also known as moth flies or sewer flies)